What is a Fractional CMO (and do you really need one)?

 The need for someone to own the marketing function and solve bigger business problems

-For many startups, a fractional CMO is the sweet spot between doing a lot of activities and doing the right activities.
-I love working with startups because every ounce of effort and passion affects the company’s success.
+For many small businesses, a fractional CMO is the sweet spot between doing a lot of activities and doing the right activities.
+I love working with growing companies because every ounce of effort and passion affects the company’s success.
 It’s incredibly rewarding to watch a business grow, adapt, and evolve into a sustainable, profitable company.

 TL;DR

-If your startup needs marketing leadership but a full-time hire isn’t realistic yet, that’s where I come in.
-I bring executive-level expertise, startup experience, and over 20 years of marketing know-how to give you clarity, strategy, and direction—without the overhead of a permanent role.
+If your small business needs marketing leadership but a full-time hire isn’t realistic yet, that’s where I come in.
+I bring executive-level expertise, startup experience, and over 20 years of marketing know-how to give you clarity, strategy, and direction—without the overhead of a full-time hire.

 So, do you need one?
-If you’re second-guessing your marketing decisions, watching ad dollars disappear without results, or struggling to explain your growth plan to investors, then yes.
+If you’re second-guessing your marketing decisions, watching ad dollars disappear without results, or struggling to connect the dots between marketing efforts and revenue, then yes.

 Let’s schedule a quick, no-pressure call to talk through your goals and see if a fractional CMO is the right move for your business.